Emergency Dentist New York

 Don’t Use Your Teeth as Tools

 If you’re facing a dental emergency, you probably have questions.
 Not to worry.
 That’s why we’ve compiled this list of frequently asked questions about dental emergencies to help you get back to your life more quickly and easily.
-If you’re experiencing a dental emergency, don’t hesitate to contact our Gramercy Park office.
+If you’re experiencing a dental emergency, don’t hesitate to contact our New York dental office.

 What If My Child Knocks Out a Baby Tooth?